Patrol Boat, River: Operational career

-From 1966 to 1972, PBRs were operated by the Navy as the principal component of Task Force 116.
-PBRs operated with the U.S. Naval Reserve up until 1995 at Mare Island, California, prior to the base's closure due to BRAC action that year.
-During the Vietnam War, Mare Island was home to the U.S. Navy's Repair Facilities, Mothballing Operations, Submarine Operations, and Riverine Training Operations for both Patrol Craft Fast (PCF—more commonly known as Swift Boats), PBRs, and the River Assault Boats of the Mobile Riverine Force.
+From 1966 to 1970, PBRs were operated by the Navy as the principal component of Task Force 116, established on 18 December 1965.
+The navy began training crews on the PBR at facilities in Coronado and Mare Island, California.
+Mare Island was home to the U.S. Navy's Repair Facilities, Mothballing Operations, Submarine Operations, and Riverine Training Operations for both Patrol Craft Fast (PCF—more commonly known as Swift Boats), PBRs, and the River Assault Boats of the Mobile Riverine Force.
+By August 1968 TF 116 operated as 5 separate River Divisions, RD 51–55, located in Cần Thơ, Sa Đéc (later Vĩnh Long), Mỹ Tho, Nha Be, and Danang.